How to prepare for Public Administration optional for UPSC?

 Development Dynamics

-- Although questions are not asked every year on this section, concepts like anti-development thesis and the bureaucracy versus development debate are useful for writing answers on other topics as well.
-This section will also aid in the Ethics paper and General Studies Polity section also.
+- Although questions are not asked every year in this section, concepts like the anti-development thesis and the bureaucracy versus development debate are useful for writing answers on other topics as well.
+This section will also aid in the Ethics paper and General Studies Polity section.

 - You can use Aribam’s book for this section.